 The Outside Director Plan only permits the issuance of stock options to the non-employee members of the Board of Directors.
-As of June 30, 2014,1.7 million shares were available for grant under the Outside Director Plan.
+As offune 30, 2015, 1.7 million shares were available for grant under the Outside Director Plan.

 Equity Incentive Plans - General Information